shopgate-professional-services/pwa-extension-kit/src/connectors/README.md

 Everywhere as a React component rendered within the PWA app.

 #### Props provided
-- `historyPush(pathname: string)` - Opens new page in a safe way.
+- `historyPush(pathname: string, options: object[optional])` - Opens new page in a safe way.
 Detects link types.
 Internal links (deep links) which are handled by the PWA app.
 External links are handled by opening the in-app-browser.
+    - `state (object[optional])` - Route state is a property of options and passed from history action.
+Is NOT the redux state.
+It is metadata only for the routing transition.
+    - Values passed to state are defined in route action.
-- `historyReplace(pathname:string)` - Replaces current page with provided pathname if pathname is an internal link.
+- `historyReplace(pathname: string, options: object[optional])` - Replaces current page with provided pathname if pathname is an internal link.
 If pathname is external link it works exactly as `historyPush`.
 If you intend to replace your current page with in-app-browser, use combination of `historyPush` and `historyPop` instead.
+    - `state (object[optional])` - Route state is a property of options and  passed from history action.
+Is NOT the redux state.
+It is metadata only for the routing transition.
+    - Values passed to state are defined in route action.
 - `historyPop()` - Pops current page from a history stack.
 Works like a "back" button.

 #### Example usage